hynek/svcs/README.md

 ### Summary

-Generally, the `Registry` object should live on an application-scoped object like Flask's `app.config` object.
+The `svc.Registry` object should live on an application-scoped object like Flask's `app.config` object.
-On the other hand, the `Container` object should live on a request-scoped object like Flask's `g` object or Pyramid's `request` object.
+On the other hand, the `svc.Container` object should live on a request-scoped object like Flask's `g` object or Pyramid's `request` object.

 > [!NOTE]
 > The core APIs only use vanilla objects without any global state but also without any comfort.
-> It gets more interesting when using framework-specific integrations where the life-cycle of the container and, thus, services is handled automatically.
+> It gets more interesting when using framework-specific integrations where the life cycle of the container and, thus, services is handled automatically.

 ## Flask